 - Supplier Discounts

 The benefits are derived from the three components of full-service factoring:

 Early-stage factoring exists mainly to support the growth of young companies when other financing tools are not yet available.
 A company with growth opportunities will find that factoring is a valuable tool.

 Finance: Typically, trade receivables take 30-60 days to be paid.
 Using a factoring line, a company can turn much of this idle paper into cash, and continue to maximize cash flow as product is delivered or services are performed.
 The dollar benefit is the amount of additional gross profit that comes from investing this cash into the growth of the business.
-It could go into a direct marketing campaign, radio advertising, sales force hiring, repackaging, relocation, web redesign, sales collateral, product enhancement, or promotional campaigns.
+It could go into a marketing campaign, hiring additional employees, purchasing additional equipment, relocation, sales collateral, product enhancement, or promotional campaigns.
 However, to the young company with growth prospects, maximizing cash is critical to realizing growth, and planning the use of that cash is just as critical.

 The company may now expand the use of credit to its existing customers, where it was previously offering COD or limited credit terms due to cash constraints.
 Moving from COD to Net 30 terms can be a major growth milestone for a young company.

 Credit Services: A non-recourse factor will analyze credit and establish trade terms with regard to the company’s customers, then guarantee those credits.
 Because of the guarantee, the company may be able to do business with a wider spectrum of customers than before.
 The larger a company’s prospect list, the more likely that credit services will produce sales growth.